A Wide Orbit Exoplanet OGLE-2012-BLG-0838Lb: Summary

 \section{Summary}

 We have presented the microlensing discovery of a wide-orbit planet OGLE-2012-BLG-0838Lb.
 Alternative models of observed light curve were considered and found inadequate.
-Finding planets on similar orbits around low-mass stars presents a challenge.
+Finding planets on similar orbits around local low-mass stars presents a challenge.
 The lens physical properties are constrained but not directly measured.
-We discuss here additional existing and future data that can constrain the physical parameters of the lens system directly.
+We have discussed additional existing and future data that can measure the physical parameters of the lens system directly.

 \acknowledgments OGLE Team acknowledges Marcin Kubiak and Grzegorz Pietrzy\'nski, former members of the team, for their contribution to the collection of the OGLE photometric data over the past years.
+Work by RP was partly supported by Polish National Agency for Academic Exchange grant ``Polish Returns 2019.''
 We thank Michael Albrow for information about the \emph{EPOXI} observations.
 We thank Ping Chen and Ji Wang for their help.
 This work was supported by NASA contract NNG16PJ32C.
-The OGLE project has received funding from the National Science Centre, Poland, grant MAESTRO 2014/14/A/ST9/00121 to A.~U. Work by C.~H. was supported by the grant (2017R1A4A1015178) of National Research Foundation of Korea.
+The OGLE project has received funding from the National Science Centre, Poland, grant MAESTRO 2014/14/A/ST9/00121 to A.~U. The MOA project is supported by JSPS KAKENHI grants No. JSPS24253004, JSPS26247023, JSPS23340064, JSPS15H00781, JP16H06287, and JP17H02871.
+The work of N.~K. was supported by JSPS KAKENHI Grant Number JP18J00897.
+The work of J.-P.~B. and J.-B.~M. was supported by the ANR COLD-WORLDS project, grant ANR-18-CE31-0002-01 of the French Agence Nationale de la Recherche.
+Work by C.~H. was supported by the grants of National Research Foundation of Korea (2017R1A4A1015178 and 2019R1A2C2085965).
 This paper includes data gathered with the 6.5-m Magellan Clay Telescope at Las Camapanas Observatory, Chile.
 X.~X. and S.~D. acknowledge Project 11573003 supported by NSFC.
 This research uses data obtained through the Telescope Access Program (TAP), which has been funded by ``the Strategic Priority Research Program-The Emergence of Cosmological Structures'' of the Chinese Academy of Sciences (Grant No.11 XDB09000000) and the Special Fund for Astronomy from the Ministry of Finance.
 Work by A.~G. was supported by AST-1516842 from the US NSF and by JPL grant 1500811.
 A.~G. received support from the European Research Council under the European Union's Seventh Framework Programme (FP 7) ERC Grant Agreement n.
 [321035].
 Based on data products from observations made with ESO Telescopes at the La Silla Paranal Observatory under programme ID~179.B-2002.